lacroi-m/302separation/README.md

 # 302separation
-Testing a basic version on the "theory of six separation" creating matrices
+Testing a basic version on the "theory of six separation" creating matrices with vectors of vectors